LaurePiechaczyk/project4-code-institute-django/TESTING.md

 In the homepage, when the user is logged in, it has been tested that custum nouns can be used and that they are not used in the default nouns.

 To ensure that the user knows they can log in, it has been verified that the user sees the status in the navigation bar.

+## Known bugs
+The site does not work properly with Internet Explorer.